 While that may not have been how a team in your business’s past addressed audience communication, it is never too late to start!
 You may not be able to fix communications that happened in the past, you can learn from the issues those consumers were facing.
 Learn from those issues and make sure they are addressed in some way.
 This information may even assist in developing content such as an FAQ page.

 It’s notoriously difficult or impossible to remove negative reviews from all platforms that allow them.
-Soliciting reviews from your consumers is also likely against any platform’s user agreement, but sharing the ability may assist customers in understanding how to do so.
+Soliciting reviews from your consumers is also likely against any platform’s user agreement.
+However, sharing the ability may assist customers in understanding how to do so.

-Instead of putting your efforts towards trying to remove old comments or reviews, as we said it’s likely a lost cause, you can remind your customers that there are options when it comes to sharing their experience.
+Instead of trying to remove old comments or reviews, you can remind your customers to share their experience.
 A tutorial on how to leave a review, a reminder of where the feature is located, or even a reminder that the option exists during a happy customer interaction are all ways you can actively address that issue without risking non-compliance with a platform.

-Now that your profile images are best-practice approved, your posts are driving traffic to live links, and you’ve addressed any past issues facing your current audience, you’re ready to move on to the final step.
+Now that your profile images are best-practice approved, your posts are driving traffic to live links.
+You’ve now addressed any past issues facing your current audience, you’re ready to move on to the final step.